kivy/python-for-android/doc/source/quickstart.rst

 - The ``NDK_HOME`` environment variable (this may be used or set by other tools).
-- The ``ANDROID_NDK_HOME`` environment variable (this may be used or set by other tools).
+- The ``ANDROID_NDK_HOME`` environment variable (this may be used or set
+- By using buildozer and letting it download the NDK;
+  python-for-android automatically checks the default buildozer download directory.
+This is intended to make testing python-for-android easy. by other tools).

 If none of these is set, python-for-android will raise an error and exit.